Gabriella Viola

 Watson Falls was my favorite out of the three waterfalls I visited in Umpqua National Forest.
 At 272 feet, it's the third-largest waterfall in Oregon.
 It's framed by an amphitheater of carved stone and lush vegetation, making the whole scene quite dramatic.
 Also, expect to get misted on, even from a distance as Watson Falls is one very powerful waterfall.

 The hike to the falls is scenic and short at only .4 miles.
 It ends right above the base of the falls.
-There's a small area with a bench that you can view the falls from, or you can find a rock to sit or stand on as I did.
+There's a small area with a bench where you can view the falls, or you can find a rock to sit or stand on as I did.

 CLEARWATER FALLS